 I left home with a humble suitcase on a solo mission.

-I had been to Vietnam before, but never to the great city of Saigon.
+I had never been to the crazy city of Saigon.
 It oozes with an energy even thicker than it’s humidity.
-The sheer amount of "unknowns" excited me - alone in a completely new city with a lifestyle unbeknown to me.
+Surprisingly, being alone in a completely new city was more empowering than I thought.

 After a while, my exploring landed me a job, a few friends and a place to stay.
-Phew.
-The suitcase was only going to get me so far… if I was going to make it, I would need a wardrobe.
+But the little suitcase was only going to get me so far… if I was going to make it, I would need a wardrobe.

 ‘hẻm’ is Vietnamese for 'narrow road or alley'.